JosephABudd/kickzig/README.md

 ##### Panel screens

 A Panel screen is the simplest type of screen.
 It only displays one of it's panels at any one time.
 Panel screens always function when you create them although the panels display the screen name and panel name by default.

+The Panel screens are useful for creating other types of screens.
+They are the first screens that I created.
+I used the Panel screens to create each of the other types of screens.

 ##### Content screens